• Skip to primary navigation

 ingredients from crockpot venison sandwiches on a white background.

-• venison roast.
+• Venison roast.
 Any size from about 1 ½ lbs. to 3 lbs. will work with this recipe.

-• oil Any high heat, neutral oil will work.
+• Oil Any high heat, neutral oil will work.
 I used avocado oil.

-• water Because of all the flavor in this dish, water is totally sufficient and doesn't "water" down the flavor at all.
+• Water Because of all the flavor in this dish, water is totally sufficient and doesn't "water" down the flavor at all.
 If you want, beef broth or a can of onion soup would work as well.
 Just be mindful that they will most likely make the dish saltier!

-• bell pepper.
+• Bell pepper.
 Any color, green, yellow, orange, red.

 Variations and substitutions